ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ```python
 "ENTRIES", "EXITS"
 ```

-An example of a message would be like this:
+An example of a message would look like this:

 ```python
 "A001,R001,02-00-00,Test-Station,456NQR,BMT,09-23-23,REGULAR,16:54:00,140,153"
 ```

-We should notice that the amount of commuters is massive, so these messages already have a level of aggregation.
-But they are not aggregated every four hours as the batch process does.
+It's important to note that the number of commuters is substantial, indicating a certain level of aggregation in these messages.
+However, they aren't aggregated every four hours, as the batch process does.

-After the files messages are aggregated, the files should then push to the data lake where our data warehouse process can pick them up and process the information.
+Once these message files are aggregated, they are then pushed to the data lake.
+Subsequently, our data warehouse process can pick them up and proceed with the necessary information processing.

 ## Review the Code

-For us to make this work, we need to write a Kafka producer and a Spark Kafka consumer.
-We write these components using Python.
-Let's first look at the core features of the producer:
+To enable this functionality, we need to develop a Kafka producer and a Spark Kafka consumer, both implemented in Python.
+Let's begin by examining the fundamental features of the producer:

-> 👉 Clone this repo or copy the files from this folder [Streaming](https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step6-Data-Streaming/)
+> 👉 Clone this repository or copy the files from this folder [Streaming](https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step6-Data-Streaming/)

 ### Kafka Producer

-The Kafka producer is a Python application that generates messages every 10 seconds.
-The `produce_messages` function, uses the messages from the provider, and sends the serialized data to a Kafka topic
+The Kafka producer is a Python application designed to generate messages every 10 seconds.
+The `produce_messages` function utilizes messages from the provider and sends the serialized data to a Kafka topic.

 ```python